From cycling buddy schemes to sharing economy solutions that address the last mile problem, Climathon London produced a slew of innovative ideas.

 Pumped up by the introductory speeches, participants settled into groups and the ideas started flowing in – with the majority of teams focusing on what’s known in the transport world as the last mile: the last stretch where goods are moved from a depot to its final destination.

-“We’re sorry we missed you: we hate line”, said team Green Mile.
+“We’re sorry we missed you: we hate that line”, said team Green Mile.
 Along with the appropriately named Last Mile team, they were inspired by the finding in June 2014 that one in 10 home deliveries failed that month.
 Coupled with the fact that both ecommerce’s contribution to the economy and Britain’s population are increasing, both teams pitched sharing economy based models that would see shoppers partnered with residents in the local area willing to take delivery for them while they were out.
 For Green Mile, the parcel guardians would be chosen based on their location, cost and ratings and they’d also be encouraged to receive deliveries in a single bundle.

 Similarly, team Bundle looked at the way businesses would often receive deliveries for employees once or twice a day, asking why the same wasn’t done for residential drop-offs to people living in the same high-rise.
 They also explored the potential for a building ambassador programme that would see packages left with a nominated person for each block of flats.